 1.1 Adapting your style

-In a Functional Skills English Level 2 discussion, you gain marks for using appropriate language.
-This means that you need to understand the kind of language that is appropriate in different situations.
+In a Functional Skills English Level 2 or an Essential Skills Wales Communication Level 2 discussion, you gain marks for using appropriate language.
+This means that for both qualifications, you need to understand the kind of language that is appropriate in different situations.

 You can adapt your language to the listener and the situation by keeping these questions in mind as you plan what you are going to say: